CommonGateway/CoreBundle/docs/classes/Service/AuthenticationService.md

 **Parameters**

 * `(\JWT) $token`
-: The token provided by the user
+: The token provided by the user.

 **Return Values**